Hemenhk/strength-house/README.md

 ## Structure

 The reasons behind using a multi-page website was to give the user an opportunity to access the information in an organized and structured manner.
-The use of a hamburger navbar (tablet and phone users) is to allow the user to navigate the website with comfort of only one hand and without over-extending the thumb (right-hand users).
+The use of a hamburger navbar (tablet and phone users) is to allow the user to navigate the website with the comfort of only one hand and without over-extending the thumb (right-hand users).
 By ordering the pages from Push, Pull and Legs, respectively, the user is able to understand the order of which the muscle groups should be trained (left-side priority).
 All pages are styled with an image relevant to the muscle groups trained, deadlift for pull and squats for legs.
 The "About Us" page is the only page with a single section.
 This was done to display a clean and simple page, describing the story behind this website.
 Further, the footer is simple, with only an address and social media icons, This was done, as the website is a non-commercial website that is meant to be shared freely with everyone interested.

 ## Skeleton